microsoft/Web-Dev-For-Beginners/3-terrarium/2-intro-to-css/README.md

 You should have the HTML for your terrarium built and ready to be styled.

 ### Task
+This is how you link you're CSS `style.css` file to you're webpage.<br>

 In your terrarium folder, create a new file called `style.css`.
 Import that file in the `<head>` section: